Bhavya100/Razgover/README.md

 Free To use.

 ## Upcoming updates
-- Login and signUp page.
+- Login and signup page.
 - Login management in Backend.
 - Improved User interface